Skip to main content

 Fall 2024 Courses for the South Asian Studies Minor.
 Courses are listed above in text format

-The SAS minor gave me the chance to go out into the world and explore; my anthropology classes guided me through my first attempts at ethnographic research, and eventually helped me build my own independent research thesis.
-Other projects I worked on, such as drafting a policy proposal to the UN and documenting antifascist resistance efforts in South Asia, prepared me to become a catalyst for positive change.
-Perhaps most importantly, the courses I took for the SAS minor provided necessary historical and anthropological context for the real-world implications of what I learned in my STEM classes.
+"The SAS minor gave me the chance to go out into the world and explore; my anthropology classes guided me through my first attempts at ethnographic research, and eventually helped me build my own independent research thesis.
+The courses I took for the SAS minor provided necessary historical and anthropological context for the real-world implications of what I learned in my STEM classes.

-I would highly recommend this minor as a way to expand one’s understanding of new cultures, while simultaneously exploring their own current interests in a more global context
+I would highly recommend this minor as a way to expand one’s understanding of new cultures, while simultaneously exploring their own current interests in a more global context"